Amiya-git04/Kiva-Microloan-Analysis-SQL--POWER-BI-/kiva_loans_sql_queries_results.md

 28. What SQL queries did you employ to derive insights from the tags column, if raw tags required parsing?

--- Example: Find loans with a specific tag (assuming tags are comma-separated) SELECT
+SELECT
     id,
     loan_amount,